 How to make the most out of the books you’re reading: write yourself a book report

-All right, here’s how to take learning from business books to the next level: get out your notebook (or a note-taking app — we use Notejoy to share notes internally) and start taking notes.
+All right, here’s how to take learning from business books to the next level: get out your notebook (or a note-taking app — I love Notion for internal and external stuff) and start taking notes.

 My notes always start in my notebook, but that’s because part of business reading is getting away from my computer.
-Sometimes to somewhere lovely, but often just to the coziest chair in the house.
+Sometimes I go somewhere lovely, but often I just go to the coziest chair in the house.
 I’ll take my notebook, my fountain pen, and my book of the moment, and I’ll jot down all the notes that come up when I’m reading something inspiring.